eclipsesource/tabris-js/doc/migration-guide.md

  Previously the second parameter of the `trigger` method was  directly passed on to all listeners in all cases.
 However, we want to ensure that listeners can always expect to be called with a valid `EventObject` instance.
 For that reason the values of the `trigger` parameter are now copied to a new event object, *unless* the given parameter is already an instance of `EventObject` and has not been initialized yet.

+### Color properties

+All color properties are now of the type "ColorValue".
+While these properties still accept the same string values as in 2.x, they will return a "Color" class instance instead of a string.
+The exception is CanvasContext, where color properties still return a string for W3C compatibility.

 ## TypeScript